BA (Hons I), Dip. Ed., PhD (USYD)

 - Founding and directing St. John’s Online as well as managing related social media accounts (Facebook, Instagram, and Twitter).

-- Personally transcribing thousands of pieces of evidence for the FFO and St. John’s Online over the past five years.
+- Personally transcribing thousands of pieces of evidence for the FFO and St. John’s Online over the past six years.

 - Personally identifying and profiling thousands of individuals for the FFO and St. John’s Online.